 Although I was now detecting pulses, the Pi was returning inconsistent results.
 I wasn’t going to be able to accurately report the number being dialled.
 So I abandoned the crocodile clips and cut the terminal connectors off the wires in the phone and soldered them to the Pi.
 I had hoped to be able to keep the phone in reasonably original condition so it could be returned to use as a telephone, but as this now wasn’t going to be an option I was free to get a bit more hacky with the phone.
 The transparent push-buttons on top of the phone looked like they’d make great light pipes so I hot glued an LED into the bottom of each one.
 These I connected to 3v from the Raspberry Pi via the two-way switch on the cradle, so when the phone is on the hook one lights up red until you pick up the handset when it switches off and the other button lights up green.

 With the dial soldered to the Raspberry Pi I got a cleaner signal from the dial and could now reliably read the number dialled.
 I added some code to Dan’s example to play a different .wav file for each number between 1 and 9.
 Dialling 0 switches the Raspberry Pi off.
-My code is here if it’s helpful, but out doesn’t add much to Dan’s I’ve chosen songs about phone calls or phone conversations, starting with Hanging on the Telephone by Blondie when you dial 1.
+My code is here if it’s helpful, but it doesn’t add much to Dan’s.
+I’ve chosen songs about phone calls or phone conversations, starting with Hanging on the Telephone by Blondie when you dial 1.
 To get the audio from the Pi into the handset I used a Pimoroni Speakerphat and wired it straight into the handset, having identified the wires for the speaker from the circuit diagram.
 The output was a bit too loud, so I soldered a 1k resistor into the circuit which made the volume more sensible.

 At the moment the music carries on playing even after you hang up the receiver.
-I should have a go at using the hook switch to stop the playback, but I’m not sure I can squeeze many more wires into the space – it’s surprisingly cramped inside those old phones, despite how big the look from the outside!
+I should have a go at using the hook switch to stop the playback, but I’m not sure I can squeeze many more wires into the space – it’s surprisingly cramped inside those old phones, despite how big they look from the outside!

 We’re lucky enough to have two teenage boys in the house.
 One of them lurks in the gloom of his bedroom listening to loud, raucous music and doing god knows what on his computer until he can be lured out by offers of food.
 But sometimes the music is so loud, or the headphones so firmly clamped that he doesn’t hear the call of “Tea time!!!” wafting up the stairs.
 I could go up to his room to get him, but this is the 21st century and there has to be a better way.